On This Page

 Online Therapy Options to Consider

-Our first online therapy experiences were with the platform created by BetterHelp (a sponsor).
-But we’ve since experienced online therapy in other ways.
+Our first online therapy experiences were with therapists on BetterHelp (a sponsor).
+We enjoyed and had successful experiences with them and have since experienced online therapy in other ways.

-My therapist moved to a different platform and I followed her to that platform, where I continue to meet with her to this day.
+My therapist moved to a different platform and I followed her to that platform, where I continued to meet with her for two years.
 During the pandemic in 2020, our CEO, Mark, did online sessions with the therapist he normally sees in person.

 What we’ve found is that the platform matters way less than which therapist you see.
 So our stance is that the best platforms are the ones that make therapy accessible and that connect you with the best therapist for you.
 This will vary from person to person, of course.

-With the advent of Zoom and other streaming video tools, a growing number of therapists are figuring out how to offer online sessions independently instead of partnering with sites like BetterHelp.
 Sometimes you can even find a local therapist who offers both in-person and online sessions.
-This can give you the flexibility of enjoying the benefits of in-person sessions when circumstances allow and doing online sessions when that’s a better option.
+This can give you the flexibility to enjoy the benefits of in-person sessions when circumstances allow and to do online sessions when that’s a better option.
 You may be able to use your insurance for both kinds of sessions, too.

 It’s important to note that most insurance plans require your therapist to give you a diagnosis and file paperwork to get reimbursed for your sessions.
 If you don’t think you have a mental health diagnosis and just want to meet with a therapist to work on personal growth goals, you might not be able to get your sessions covered.

 Even if you do have a diagnosis, you might not be able to get reimbursed for online sessions or even find a therapist who accepts insurance.
-That’s when you should consider other options for affordable therapy, such as sliding-scale therapy providers, online platforms like BetterHelp, or even your state’s mental health system if you’re eligible.
+That’s when you should consider other options for affordable therapy, such as sliding-scale therapy providers, online platforms like BetterHelp (a sponsor), or even your state’s mental health system if you’re eligible.

 However, at the end of the day, we come back to our most important point—the best option, and best platform, isn’t necessarily the one that accepts insurance, or even the one that’s the cheapest.
 It’s whichever one connects you with the therapist who’s the best match for you.